TheAlternativeZurich/HackingSessionSheet/1-files.md

 ```

 ###touch
 `touch` - change file timestamps (access and modification times) to the current time or to a specific one defined through the options.
+Most useful to create new, empty files.

 Syntax:
 ```